m88i/nexus-operator/README.md

 ## Quick Install

-The installation procedure will create a Namespace named `operators` and will install every resources needed for the operator to run:
+The installation procedure will create a Namespace named `nexus-operator-system` and will install every resources needed for the operator to run:

 ```bash
 # requires python and kubectl